bigescalade/toyrobotjs/README.md

 - MOVE will move the toy robot one unit forward in the direction it is currently facing.

 - LEFT and RIGHT will rotate the robot 90 degrees in the specified direction without changing the position of the robot.

+# Discussion

+Written while I was learning ES6, so there is a mishmash of ES5 and ES6 syntax.

+# License

+N/A

+# Contributing

+N/A